hitefork/hitefork.github.io/_posts/2024-10-01-meritorious-winner.md

 In Memory Of My First Award In University
 ======

 Recently, I always have a headache because of writing papers.
 To relax, I clicked on some blogs I had posted before.
-Inadvertently, I realized that it seems that I haven't written a blog about my first experience of winning an award in a mathematical modeling competition.
-So I specially reorganized my competition experience and feelings at that time for everyone's reference.
+Inadvertently, I realized that it seems that I haven't written a blog about my first experience of winning an award in a mathematical modeling contest.
+So I specially reorganized my contest experience and feelings at that time for everyone's reference.

 Preparation
 ------